-- Due to being an enclosed, public space, in line with Government guidance, face coverings will be mandatory to all visitors and worshippers from Saturday 8th August.
+- Due to being an enclosed, public space, in line with Government guidance, face coverings will be mandatory to all visitors and worshippers.
 We will have them available should you forget to bring one.
 Worship leaders, readers and those reading the prayers are not required to wear a face covering for their role in the service.

 - The church will be cleaned after Saturday opening ready for Sunday services.

-- While there is no limit to the number of people allowed in to the building, for the time being, we will limit numbers to 30 in the nave plus the minister and organist to enable social distancing to be maintained.
+- While there is no limit to the number of people allowed in to the building attending services, for the time being, we will limit numbers to 40 in the nave plus the minister and organist to enable social distancing to be maintained.